embeddr/unity-cart-return/doc/design.md

 # Game Design Document
 ## Summary
 Minimum wage is a simple, 2D endless-runner in which the player must collect and return shopping carts from a parking lot while avoiding collisions with obstacles such as cars and pedestrians.
-Points are awarded to the player continuously over time.
+Points are awarded to the player for successfully returning carts.
 Speed increases as the round progresses, making it increasingly difficult to avoid obstacles, but the player can increase his/her chances of success by returning carts of various color combinations, providing the player with various benefits / power-ups.

 ---

 ## Gameplay Overview
 ### Interface
 - **The game world is presented in a 2D, top-down fashion.**
-	- Tentatively intended to _not_ be isometric or angled such that fronts/sides of world objects are visible.
+	- _Not_ isometric or angled such that fronts/sides of world objects are visible.
 This is mostly because this is a game about precise positioning, and an angled perspective introduces positional ambiguity.
 - **The player controls an endlessly-running character who is pushing a shopping cart through a parking lot.**
 	- The player character is always located on the far left side of the screen.
 	- The player character is always facing toward the right side of the scren.